smucclaw/internal_docs/docs/current_system/codebase/index.md

 Note that the business logic was independently encoded in the internal MathLang DSL and was not wired up to read from the Natural4 spreadsheets.

 In 2024, we built a Generic MathLang component to serve as a bridge between the Natural4 codebase and the `MathLang.hs` codebase, so the spreadsheets could serve as the single source of truth.

+YM started implementing the Generic MathLang component over Dec 2023 - Jan 2024, but subsequently passed the baton on to Inari.

 ``` mermaid
 graph TB;